Master Arts & Cultural Management: FAQ

 When will I be notified about admission?

 After you have been admitted to the programme, you can enrol into the programme online.
-You will have to accept the study place, pay the semester fee (of approximately 200 €), sign documents like the declaration on the use of Leuphana IT infrastructure, etc. Furthermore, you will be sent preparation materials which give you first insights on the programme.
+You will have to accept the study place and pay the semester fee (of approximately 200 €).
+Furthermore, you will have access to an onboarding course which gives you first insights on the programme.

 How do the online sessions of the programme take place?